cy-xu/mat201b/README.md

-This is my work for MAT 201B, Winter 2018.
+MAT 201B, Winter 2018.

-README.md is this file
-playground/ is a bunch of random programs is make to learn color_spaces/ is my first homework
+color_spaces/ is homework one. agents/ is homework two. gravity/ contains both homework three and four. playground/ is a bunch of random programs

+CY Xu
+Feb 2018